Chemical tuning of a honeycomb magnet through a critical point: Materials and Methods

 Raman scattering spectra were measured in the backscattering geometry over the range from 100-1100 cm$^{-1}$ using a Horiba JY T64000 spectrometer equipped with an Olympus microscope, using a laser probe with a diameter of 2 microns and a laser power below 1 mW.
 The spectra were excited using the 514.5 nm line of a Coherent Innova 70C Spectrum laser.
 Representative spectra were collected with the $e_l$ polarization of the excitation light applied parallel to the \emph{ab}-plane of BCAO-V single crystals.
 Spectra were measured in parallel (x,x) and cross (x,y) polarizations, where x was oriented randomly in the (a,b) plane.
 No signs of laser-induced degradation of the samples were observed over the course of each measurement.
 All sample spectra were calibrated with a silicon standard to ensure a reliable comparison of frequency shifts on increasing vanadium substitution.

 Magnetization data was collected on a Quantum Design Magnetic Property Measurement System (MPMS3).
 Magnetic susceptibility was approximated as magnetization divided by the applied magnetic field ($\chi\approx M/H$).
 AC magnetic susceptibility as a function of temperature ($\chi_{AC}$ vs. T) was measured for each powder composition with no applied DC field and an AC frequency of $f$~=~600~Hz.
-For the single crystal compositions, this was measured with no applied DC fields and applied frequencies of $f$~=~300~Hz, $f$~=~600~Hz, and $f$~=900~Hz.
 AC magnetic susceptibility as a function of applied DC field ($\chi_{AC}$ vs. B) was measured for each single crystal composition with an applied AC frequency of $f$~=~775~Hz.
-Assuming minimal interactions between neighboring clusters, the frequency dependence of the measured AC susceptibility was fit to the Arrhenius law, where E$_\text{a}$ is the activation energy for spin reorientation, k$_\text{B}$ is Boltzmann's constant, and T$_\text{f}$ is the transition temperature observed:
+The temperature dependence of the AC magnetic susceptibility ($\chi_{AC}$ vs. T) for the single crystal compositions was measured on a Quantum Design Physical Property Measurement System (PPMS) with a $H$~=~20 Oe applied DC field, and an applied AC excitation field of $H$~=~1-10 Oe with frequencies of $f$~=~50~Hz, $f$~=~100~Hz, $f$~=~500~Hz, $f$~=~1000~Hz, $f$~=~5000~Hz, and $f$~=~10000~Hz.
+Assuming minimal interactions between neighboring clusters, the frequency dependence of the measured AC susceptibility was fit to the Arrhenius law, where E$_\text{a}$ is the activation energy for spin reorientation, k$_\text{B}$ is Boltzmann's constant, and \emph{T}$_\text{f}$ is the transition temperature observed:

-The linear fitting of a plot of 1/T$_\text{f}$ vs ln($\omega$) for each composition yields E$_\text{a}$/k$_B$ as the slope and the characteristic frequency $\omega_\text{0}$ as the y-intercept.
+The linear fitting of a plot of 1/\emph{T}$_\text{f}$ vs ln($\omega$) for each composition yields E$_\text{a}$/k$_B$ as the slope and the characteristic frequency $\omega_\text{0}$ as the y-intercept.

 Heat-capacity data was collected on a Quantum Design Physical Property Measurement System (PPMS) using the semi-adiabatic pulse technique with a 1\% temperature rise and over three time constants.
-The change in magnetic entropy as a function of temperature, $\Delta S_{\mathrm{mag}}$, was approximated as $\Delta S_{\mathrm{mag}}$~=~$\int C_{\mathrm{p}}/T\,dT$ of the measured $C_{\mathrm{p,mag}}$ for each composition ($C_{\mathrm{p, total, BCAO-V}}$ - $C_{\mathrm{p, total, BMAO-V}}$), from \emph{T}~=~0--50~K. The entropy rise from \emph{T}~=~0~K to 2.0~K was estimated from linear extrapolation over this range.
+The change in magnetic entropy as a function of temperature, $\Delta S_{\mathrm{mag}}$, was approximated as $\Delta S_{\mathrm{mag}}$~=~$\int C_{\mathrm{p}}/T\,dT$ of the measured $C_{\mathrm{p,mag}}$ for each composition ($C_{\mathrm{p, total, BCAO-V}}$ - $C_{\mathrm{p, total, BMAO-V}}$), from \emph{T}~=~0~-~50~K. The entropy rise from \emph{T}~=~0~-~2.0~K was estimated from linear extrapolation over this range.
 The measured $C_{\mathrm{p}}/T$ of pure BMAO and its 5\%, 10\%, 15\%, and 20\% V-substituted analogues was scaled by a factor of 1.20, 1.29, 1.44, 1.38, and 1.54, respectively, to ensure convergence with and subtraction from that of the Co-analogue by \emph{T}~=~50~K.